ibm-cloud-docs/schematics/create-ansible-playbook.md

    ```
    {: pre}

-3. Verify your progress in the logs by using a `get` request to the logs.
+3. Verify your progress in the logs by using user interface.
 For more information, about command line log commands, refer to [log commands](/docs/schematics?topic=schematics-schematics-cli-reference#schematics-logs-job).

 ## Referencing {{site.data.keyword.bpshort}} roles in playbook